Cucuteni–Trypillia culture: Wheels

 Some researchers, e.g., Asko Parpola, an Indologist at the University of Helsinki in Finland, believe that the CT-culture used the wheel with wagons.
-However, only miniature models of animals and cups on 4 wheels have been found, and they date to the first half of the fourth millennium BC.
-Such models are often thought to have been children's toys; nevertheless, they do convey the idea that objects could be pulled on wheels.
+Only miniature models of animals and cups on 4 wheels have been found, and they date to the first half of the fourth millennium BC.
+Such models are often thought to have been children's toys.
+Nevertheless, they convey the idea that objects could be pulled on wheels.

 Up to now there is no evidence for wheels used with real wagons.